top of page

 The wedge guides serve the following purposes:

-to prevent the wedge from rotation while travelling between open/closed valve positions (serving as an anti-twist lock).
+to transfer the axial loads imposed on the wedge by the medium to the valve body to enable a low-friction movement of the wedge in radial direction to prevent the wedge from rotation while travelling between open/closed valve positions (serving as an anti-twist lock).

 Most gate valves used in water distribution systems are wedge gate valves.